 This maximum number of licenses applies to the combination of all products within the title group.
-For example, if an organization requests 10 Office Professional Plus products in English, 10 in Spanish, 10 in French, and 10 Office for Mac, it will have requested 40 products from the Office Suite title group and will have 10 licenses still available to request within that title group.
+For example, if an organization requests 10 Office Professional Plus products, 10 Office Standard products, and 10 Office for Mac products, it will have requested 30 products from the Office Suite title group and will have 20 licenses still available to request within that title group.

 The 50-license allotment usually allows an organization to install a particular type of product on up to 50 computers.
 However, organizations that run multiple Windows operating systems on a single computer generally can install only as many instances of the product as they have licenses.
-For more information, see Product Use Rights section of Differences from Retail Products.
+For more information, see the Product Use Rights section of Licensing Details for Microsoft Donations.

 An organization can request a maximum of five server products that do not use core-based licensing altogether within a two-year period.
 The server products can be in a single title group, or they can be in up to 5 title groups, as long as the overall maximum of 10 title groups is not exceeded in the two-year period.

 For example, an organization may request any one of the following:

-Some servers require management licenses or client access licenses (CALs) in order to work with their network of computers.
-Management and access licenses are separate items and are in title groups with a 50-license maximum.
+Some servers require MLs or CALs in order to work with their network of computers.
+MLs and CALs are separate items and are in title groups with a 50-license maximum.

 Your organization's Microsoft two-year donation cycle begins when your organization places its first request for Microsoft product donations.
 If your organization requested any Microsoft donations prior to July 27, 2011, its cycle was reset, and its new cycle begins on the date of its first Microsoft donation request after July 27, 2011.